Truth (2015 film)

-Truth is a 2015 American historical political drama film written and directed by James Vanderbilt in his directorial debut.
-It is based on American television news producer Mary Mapes's memoir Truth and Duty: The Press, the President and the Privilege of Power.
-The film focuses on the Killian documents controversy and the resulting last days of news anchor Dan Rather and producer Mary Mapes at CBS News.
-It stars Cate Blanchett as Mapes and Robert Redford as Rather.
+Truth is a 2015 American political drama film written, directed, and produced by James Vanderbilt in his directorial debut.
+Based on Mary Mapes's memoir, Truth and Duty, it dramatizes the Killian documents controversy and the resulting last days of news anchor Dan Rather (Robert Redford) and producer Mary Mapes (Cate Blanchett) at CBS News.

 Truth had its world premiere at the 2015 Toronto International Film Festival.
 The film received a limited release in the United States on October 16, 2015, before being released nationwide on October 30, 2015, by Sony Pictures Classics.